Monarch2018/ev_prediction/timeseries.md

 **Conclusion:** This quick analysis suggests an ARIMA(15,1,2) on the raw data may be a good starting point.
 The model can be simplified to ARIMA(0,1,2).

-After doing ACF and PACF, the RSME reduced from 12.701 to 10.716.
+After doing ACF and PACF, the RMSE reduced from 12.701 to 10.716.

 #### 6.3 Grid Search ARIMA Hyperparameters